 Earthquakes can cause damage to buildings and infrastructure directly through shaking, but they are sometimes also responsible for causing related hazards, such as ground fissures, soil liquefaction, landslides and rockfalls, and more.
 In order to reduce risks from earthquake-associated hazards, it is important to study local geology and soil conditions.

 Because fault movement causes earthquakes, it is important to study the thousands of faults in Colorado to determine whether they have moved in the recent geologic past or capable of moving again in the near future.
 The CGS conducts scientific studies of fault zones and past earthquakes while monitoring fault movements with a network of seismometers throughout Colorado.

 Three faults in Colorado have received sufficient study to be included in the USGS National Seismic (Earthquake) Hazard Map, and are listed as being capable of generating earthquakes of 7.0 magnitude, or greater.
 There are many more faults in the state that could probably generate significant earthquakes, but have not received sufficient study, or documentation, to be included in the hazard map.
 With our current state of knowledge, it is not possible to predict when or where, the next large earthquake might occur in Colorado.

-Tha latest recording traces from some of our seismic stations (the trace images are refreshed:
+The latest recording traces from some of our seismic stations (the trace images are refreshed:

 The Earthquake Reference Collection is a comprehensive library of Colorado-specific reports, maps, documents, and papers examining the geoscience behind earthquakes and faulting around the state.
 The CGS assembled the collection over many years in the course of our research into the specific geohazards that seismic activity creates.